amblount/amblount.github.io/IMA.md

   <img src="/images/IMG_1343_Original.jpeg" width="200" />
 </p>

-- I did interview and was able to travel to Los Angeles for All Star weekend with Capital Group but they are into finance and not music so different world
+- Travel to Los Angeles for All Star weekend (2017) to interview with Capital Group (American Hedge Fund- Financial Technology)
-- I went to Austin Texas for SXSW when I was working with Facebook
+- I went to Austin, Texas for SXSW - Music to host a Hackathon when I was working with Facebook
-- I stayed at the driskell hotel
+- Traveled from Tunis, Tunisia (Africa) to Austin, learned a LOT about corporate travel around the world and business class, delta air miles are legit

 ### My team sponsored a music hackathon and while bored I participated and won
 <p float="left">